inventables/x-carve-instructions/upgrade/step5/index.md

 <h3>Install Arm Brackets</h3>

 Begin by locating the four t-slot insertion nuts in your kit.
-These have a small ball bearing to hold them in place while you align them with the brackets.
+These have a small, spring-loaded ball bearing to hold them in place while you align them with the brackets.
 There are two for each side of your z-axis makerslide.

 <img src="jpfs_DSC3574.jpg">